ISO 26262 C Class Evaluation Method for Motorcycles by Expert Riders Incorporating Technical Knowledge Obtained from Actual Riding Tests

-Comparison of Dynamic Performances and Fuel Consumption of Direct-drive and Overdrive Transmission Tractors
+Comparison of Dynamic Performance and Fuel Consumption of Direct-drive and Overdrive Transmission Tractors

-The main objective of this project was to compare the fuel consumption and dynamic performances of direct-drive and overdrive transmission tractors.
-Fuel consumption was evaluated at constant high speed and on various road profiles, while the dynamic performances were assessed on various road profiles only.
-The SAE Fuel Consumption Test Procedures Type II (J1321) was used for constant high speed fuel consumption track test evaluations.
-The tests were conducted with loaded two-axle van semi-trailers.
-The direct-drive transmission tractors consumed less than the overdrive transmission tractor, even though they were roughly 450 kg and 750 kg heavier, respectively.
+Abstract The main objective of this project was to compare the fuel consumption and dynamic performances of direct-drive and overdrive transmission tractors.
+Fuel consumption was evaluated at constant high speed and on various road profiles, while the dynamic performance was assessed on various road profiles only.
+The SAE Fuel Consumption Test Procedure (J1526) was used for constant high speed fuel consumption track test evaluations.
+The direct-drive transmission tractor consumed less than the overdrive transmission tractor, even though it was heavier.
+The testing on various road profiles was conducted using a towing dynamometer, for comparing the dynamic capability of the tractors when simulating the same towing load on two hilly road profiles: the Townes Pass path (in the Rocky Mountains) and the Saguenay path (in the Saguenay region of Quebec).
+Each tractor was to haul the set load along the given path while trying to attain 90 km/h speed.

-Vienna Engineering (VE) is working since more than eight years on an electro-mechanical brake (EMB) with a special eccentric and highly non-linear actuation mechanism.
-The principle allows e.g. high brake torque in approx. 50 milliseconds with only approx. 3 A rms actuator current at 12 V. This EMB reached an elaborated state and versions for passenger cars, elevators, railway and commercial vehicles (CVs) were derived.
-Now, as the EMB is going to road tests, it is necessary to closely fulfill safety requirements.
-What these safety requirements are and how they can be fulfilled is discussed in this paper: That are properties of the overall system and of the mechanics and electronics of the single brake.
+Abstract Since more than eight years Vienna Engineering (VE) is working on an electro-mechanical brake (EMB) actuated by eccentrics and a highly non-linear actuation mechanism.
+The principle allows full braking in approx. 70 milliseconds (including air gap) and only approx. 3 A RMS actuator current at 12 V for classical ABS with oscillations.
+This EMB reached an elaborated state.
+Versions for passenger cars, elevators, railway and commercial vehicles (CVs) were derived.
+Now, as the EMB is going to road tests, it is necessary to fulfill safety requirements closely.
+What are these safety requirements and how can they be fulfilled?
+The properties of the overall system, of the mechanics and electronics of the single brake are discussed in this paper.
 The overall brake system for EMBs needs a truly redundant power supply, a safe control bus and a safe brake pedal.
 The mechanics of a single brake can be required to release when power is off and it must not get mechanically stuck.

 Mercedes-Benz SLS AMG Coupé Electric Drive: NVH Development and Sound Design of an Electric Sports Car